-Low Risk
+Medium Risk

 The City is required by statute to complete this review in 2018 and to provide notice of the outcome of the review to the LGAB in 2019 (prior to 31 January 2019 in order for any changes to be implemented prior to the 2019 elections).
-The City will not meet the 31 January 2019 deadline, but the LGAB has confirmed that if it is advised of the outcome of the review by mid-February 2019 any changes (if any) will be implemented prior to the local government elections scheduled for October 2019.
+The City will not meet the 31 January 2019 deadline, which means the LGAB is unable to guarantee that any changes requested (if any) will be implemented prior to the local government elections scheduled for October 2019.
 Administration will update the LGAB during the review process so that the LGAB is aware of whether changes are likely.